 For more information on choosing a prosthetic provider

 Additionally, the Amputee Coalition publishes a very comprehensive guide to life after limb loss called First Step – A Guide for Adapting to Limb Loss.
+Order a copy here.

 This website provides information and assistance for disabled individuals under the ADA.